List of Blue Bloods characters: Jamie Reagan

 Sergeant Jameson Reagan is the youngest son of Frank Reagan.
 He is portrayed by Will Estes.

-First introduced as a young police officer and recent Harvard Law School graduate, Jamie is the youngest child of the current Frank Reagan and his Mary.
+First introduced as newly graduated cadet and former Harvard Law School graduate, Jamie is the youngest child of Frank Reagan and his Mary.
 Jamie grew up in Bay Ridge, Brooklyn with two older brothers, Danny and Joe, and an older sister, Erin.
 His shield number as a patrol officer was 60528 and as a sergeant is 71181.

 Henry Reagan

 Henry "Pop" Reagan is a former New York City Police Commissioner and the father of current Commissioner Frank Reagan.
 He is portrayed by Len Cariou.
 He is described in one source as "grizzled family patriarch Henry Reagan, a retired NYPD police commissioner who saw military action in World War II and Korea".

-The retired New York City Police Commissioner and father of Frank.
+The retired New York City Police Commissioner and father of Frank, being the only one who calls him by his full name Francis.
 In the season 13 episode, "Homefront", broadcast in 2022, Frank states that Henry is 88 years old, which would place his year of birth around 1934.
 Henry's childhood was hard due to his father, Charles, an Irish immigrant, World War I veteran and former police officer, being an alcoholic and unable to hold a job.
 Henry was a Marine in World War II (though this is inconsistent with his later-stated age) and Korea and joined the NYPD in 1952.
 He got married in 1955.
 Like his grandson Danny, Henry is socially conservative and hates the political correctness of modern law and order.
 His wife of 46 years Betty died December 2, 2001.
 It is later revealed that Henry and Betty had another son, Peter Christopher, who died of leukemia at the age of 18 months, over a year before Frank was born.

 Henry once rode with one of the first female patrol officers, Colleen McGuire (Anita Gillette).
 Henry admitted that they both had romantic feelings for each other, but they never acted on them since he was married.
 He had his boss reassign Colleen to a different partner to avoid putting his marriage at further risk but remained good friends with her.
 In "Stomping Grounds", Henry mentions that during his days as a Detective with the Vice Squad he transferred out of the unit when he started to see every woman on the street as a prostitute.
 In "Town Without Pity", Henry mentions that during the New York City blackout of 1977 he was stationed in the South Bronx.

 Actor Len Cariou, who portrays Henry, is separated in age from Tom Selleck by only six years and wears make-up and a dental prosthetic to appear older.